 What can you do to change the situation?
 What opportunities, actions, and solutions are there?
 By focusing outward, resilience is easier to achieve.
 Emulate overcomers.
 Use motivation to understand how to be resilient.

 Spotlighting strengths instead of weaknesses, further, builds resilience.
 By focusing on strengths, the weaknesses, even if perceived, are minimized.

 Being resilient doesn’t always mean the adversity is completely removed – but it means you continue to fight the adversity.
 Interests, goals, activities, and aid also enhances resilience.
-Survival is involved.
+Survival and adaptation is involved.

 Self-fulfillment was originally a Greek philosophy.
 It is the base of Motivationology.

 Its priority has gone to the wayside in today’s society, however, in motivation, it is important to see how satisfaction for ones desires is vital.
 Motivationology puts it as the base, flipping it from the top, and states that it affects all other aspects.
 A person can be un-motivated to do simple needs if they don’t see any self-fulfillment.

 In this theory, we can move toward self-fulfillment and gain satisfaction for each action, step, or outside influence.
 A person can be motivated to do anything if they feel meaning.
 Each step gains this.
 Full achievement, which is subjective and relative, is not required.

 Externalizing means that you see the outside causes, and what is influencing you externally.

 What around you is affecting you?
 Who or what is influencing you?
 Externalizing means you don’t blame yourself inwardly, but you see that there are outside factors that are beneficial or harmful.
 Instead of thinking you have the problem, instead of the outside cause, you look outward to take control of the environment.
 When you know that it is on the outside, rather than a perceived flaw or your personality, then you can externalize.